0xMF/toybox/content/captain's_log.md

 (update: 2016-Feb-25) I quickly found out why.
 I had an abbreviation expand that ruined my local variable expansion so after correcting that, all seems to be fine.

+(update: 2016-Feb-26) Added a few keymappings.
+(update: 2016-Feb-27) Took the leap and jumped into using dotfiles/repo/vim.
+This means all subsequent changes will be tracked in the repo.

 2016-Feb-19 | git squashing and shared folder symlinks
 ------------------------------------------------------